 Csaba Onczay is one of the leading violoncellists of his generation.
 He received the Kossuth Prize (1993), the highest award given to any performing artist in all of Hungary.
 He appears as a soloist in some of the most prestigious

 concert halls of Europe, America, Korea and Japan.
 He has amassed outstanding successes with numerous orchestras including the Wiener Symphoniker, the Gewandhaus Orchester Leipzig, the RAI Orchestra as well as many orchestras in the United States.

 Parallel with his activity of interpreter since 1978, he regularly holds master-courses in Italy, Germany, France, Austria, Switzerland, USA, Japan and Hungary.
-In Florence, he conducted an orchestra, established by him, for two years.
-He is invited
+Mr. Onczay founded an orchestra in Florence, Italy in 2000.
+He

-as soloist and chamber music player to many international festivals, including: Pablo Casals Festival Prades; Springfestival Budapest; Beaumaris Festival Gifu; Springfestival Prague.
-He is the Artistic Director of the Niederstotzingen Musiktage in Germany
+is invited as soloist and chamber music player to many international festivals, including: Pablo Casals Festival Prades; Springfestival Budapest; Beaumaris Festival Gifu; Springfestival Prague.
+He is the Artistic Director of the Niederstotzingen Musiktage

 in Germany and of the Summer Courses at the Festetics Castle in Keszthely, Hungary and Bergamo, Italy.

 Le Monde reported about him in August 1990:

 “More significant was the successful presence of Hungarian cellist

 with an extraordinary concentration, connected to a sound of “velvet” – disregarding any effects -... vivacious, deep, passionate and sometimes with a “ghostly” character

 His participation at the Wolf Trap Festival in USA in 1984 was received with great enthusiasm.
 Musical America reported about him: